Busways extends service operations to South Australia, appointed new operator of Adelaide’s Outer South contract

 Busways will expand its operations to Adelaide's metropolitan network after appointment by the South Australian Government, Minister for Transport, Infrastructure and Local Government Stephan Knoll announced today.

 Busways is the only new entrant in the announcement of six successful proponents of new bus and tram service contracts.
-The eight-year contract with a two-year option will commence on 1 July 2020 with Busways operating the existing bus network and timetables until their new network is introduced.
+The eight-year contract with a two-year option will commence in July 2020 with Busways operating the existing bus network and timetables until their new network is introduced.

 Busways’ Managing Director Byron Rowe said the company’s drive to deliver efficient customer-valued bus services that people want to use will be evident in the quality of the new bus network they will present to the community later this year.